TV in real life

 Home movies

-A couple of dark brown ottomans provide extra seating when necessary and double as end tables, perfect for the refreshments, popcorn and candy that are "de rigueur" for a successful night at the movies!
+A couple of dark brown ottomans provide extra seating when necessary and double as end tables, perfect for refreshments, popcorn and candy that are "de rigueur" for a successful night at the movies!
 Choose and combine shades of red, cream, and brown carefully, and you’ll have a room that is both interesting and modern.

 Classic black and white